 If you have several meeting rooms, it is a good idea to divide them up and design each according to function and purpose.
 Again, the need is to get an overview of needs.
-A office space utilization analytics software will provide you with an overview of earlier activities and thereby get an insight into how the individual meeting rooms have worked in the past – what was good, what failed to work at all.
+A office space utilization analytics software will provide you with an overview of earlier activities and thereby get an insight into how the individual meeting rooms have been booked and worked in the past – what was good, what failed to work at all.

 Now the next step is to bring tables, chairs, lamps and other interior features into your solutions.

-There are many factors to take into account when you choose furniture and other features.
+There are many factors to consider when you choose furniture and other features.
 Should you have furniture which can be used for as many events as possible – both the serious ones and the more informal ones – or should it match a particular purpose, e.g. a board meeting?
 Does the interior need to be able to be altered according to the purpose of the meeting, are the tables scalable, which chairs work best for both working and relaxing, how does one store the furniture – and where?
 And how does the design of the furniture affect the individual meeting participants and their behavior?

-Round tables, high tables, chairs without arms, chairs with arms, soft and calm colours, wild and challenging colours, pictures on the wall, signs that communicate, soft carpets, polish wooden floors, lamps and much more contribute to setting the agenda for the meetings that are held.
+Round tables, high tables, chairs without arms, chairs with arms, soft and calm colors, wild and challenging colors, pictures on the wall, signs that communicate, soft carpets, polish wooden floors, lamps and much more contribute to setting the agenda for the meetings that are held.
 When the design is made, it is therefore a good idea to think over the purpose of the meetings to be held in the individual rooms and you can use meeting room analytics to design your workplace to optimize productivity.

-We know that a high table with high chairs encourages a short meeting.
+We know that a high table with highchairs encourages a short meeting.
 One can also leave out the chairs and just stand up, which quite clearly indicates that it is only going to be a quick chat.
 One can certainly drink a cup of coffee or iced water while chatting.
 Perhaps a bit loosely and informally about a coming project, relaxed, one leans slightly over the table or in a Activity-based Working style which may even be located in an open-plan room where others are working at the same time.

-Meeting room or Modern Workplace?
+Meeting Room or Modern Workplace?

 A round table in the meeting room will encourage a discussion.
-The round table creates the basis for a good and inspiring discussion, perhaps a creative meeting to start a larger project, perhaps an internal presentation of a project before meeting the customer – the round table makes it possible to inform, share knowledge, make plans and have equal standing.
-At the same time, the round table – depending on the type and design – can be mixed with square units and thereby converted to a large long table with space for more participants.
+The round table creates the basis for a good and inspiring discussion, perhaps a creative meeting to start a larger project, perhaps an internal presentation of a project before meeting the customer – the round table makes it possible to inform, share knowledge, make plans, and have equal standing.
+At the same time, the round table – depending on the type and design – can be mixed with square units and thereby converted to a large, long table with space for more participants.